 - improvements to the immunisation system, which will have longterm public health benefits. - We may need to sequence access to the vaccine if we do not have sufficient courses to make it available to everyone immediately. - This paper proposes a sequencing approach, based on relative risks of different cohorts in different transmission scenarios, that will ensure that the right people are vaccinated at the right time with the right vaccine. - Poloosed Under My The Sequencing Framework will be a living document that will be updated as information and evidence evolves.
-It identifies characteristics that, depending on the transmission scenario, could be used to prioritise different groups: - in a low or no transmission scenario, the objective is to prevent transmission so groups like the border workforce would likely be among the first to be immunised. - in a controlled outbreak, the objective is to reduce transmission and protect people closely connected to the outbreak, so close contacts would be among the first to be immunised. - in a scenario where we have widespread transmission, the objective is to protect those most vulnerable to negative health outcomes, so groups such as older people would be among the first immunised. - Decisions on which vaccines will be used will be made against a Decision to Use Framework that is to be developed.
-I will report back on this work early next year. - It is important to note New Zealand will be supporting vaccine access for the Pacific, as discussed in Minister Mahuta's accompanying paper. - The Ministry of Health will work with Pacific governments on their immunisation planning, but Pacific governments will make final decisions. - Decisions on the funding for the Immunisation Programme are considered through the Vaccine Strategy paper.
-My paper notes that the costs of the COVID-19 Immunisation Programme to 31 December 2021 are expected to be \$423.280 million, of which \$66.3 million has been drawn down already. - Stakeholder engagement on the COVID-19 Immunisation Programme is already underway and, subject to your agreement, will intensify once Cabinet has considered my proposals.
+It identifies characteristics that, depending on the transmission scenario, could be used to prioritise different groups: - in a low or no transmission scenario, the objective is to prevent transmission so groups like the border workforce would likely be among the first to be immunised. - in a controlled outbreak, the objective is to reduce transmission and protect people closely connected to the outbreak, so close contacts would be among the first to be immunised. - in a scenario where we have widespread transmission, the objective is to protect those most vulnerable to negative health outcomes, so groups such as older people would be among the first immunised. - At present there are no vaccines approved for use in New Zealand against COVID-19.
+All those we are purchasing are still in development and although promising, still need to meet our regulatory requirements for safety and effectiveness before they will be used in our COVID-19 Immunisation Programme. - Decisions on which will be used will be made against a Decision to Use Framework that is to be developed.
+Will report back on this work early next year. - It is important to note New Zealand will be supporting vaccine access for the Pacific, as discussed in Minister Mahuta's accompanying paper. - The Ministry of Health will work with Pacific governments on their immunisation planning, but Pacific governments will make final decisions. - Decisions on the funding for the Immunisation Programme are considered through the Vaccine Strategy paper.
+My paper notes that the costs of the COVID-19 Immunisation Programme to 31 December 2021 are expected to be \$423.280 million, of which \$66.3 million has been drawn down already.